openmrs/openmrs-esm-core/docs/README.md

   Canonical names:
     - "microfrontend": any "-app" package
     - "microfrontends": the packages or the generic architecture concept
-    - "OpenMRS Microfrontends": the OpenMRS framework for microfrontends
+    - "OpenMRS Frontend 3.0": the OpenMRS framework for microfrontends
     - "the openmrs-spa.org CI server": openmrs-spa.org
     - "community-managed microfrontend": what it sounds like.
 Doesn't necessarily include everything published to the `openmrs` NPM org.